hpe-dev-incubator/hpe-dev-portal/content/blog/monitor-application-performance-across-hybrid-cloud-environment-using-apache-skywalking-and-service-mesh.md

 ### Prerequisites

-Before we start, make sure we meet the following requirements:
+Before I start, make sure the following requirements are met:

 * A public Kubernetes cluster from one of the public cloud providers such as *AWS*, *Microsoft Azure* or *Google*.
 We use one EKS cluster, named *eks-cfe-public* from AWS.
 However, it works if you choose a cluster from other providers.
 * A private Kubernetes cluster, named *eks-pce-clu-1* provisioned in HPE GreenLake for Private Cloud Enterprise;
 * The *kubectl* CLI tool, version 1.23 or later, together with the *kubeconfig* files for accessing both public and private clusters;
+* The *[Helm](https://helm.sh/docs/intro/install/)* CLI tool, version 3.8.1 or later.
+* ﻿The [istioctl](https://istio.io/latest/docs/reference/commands/istioctl/) CLI tool, version 1.16.0 or later.
+Use the [istioctl Installation](https://istio.io/latest/docs/setup/install/istioctl/) to install this CLI tool to your local development environment.
+The _istioctl_ client will be used for installing and set up *Istio* service mesh;
 * The [Skupper](https://skupper.io/) CLI tool, the latest version 1.2.0.
 Use the [Skupper Installation](https://skupper.io/start/#step-1-install-the-skupper-command-line-tool-in-your-environment) to install this CLI tool to your local development environment;

 ### Deploy Apache SkyWalking to AWS EKS cluster